achristmascarl/rainfrog/README.md

 ## known issues and limitations

+- for x11 and wayland, yanking does not copy to the system clipboard, only to the query editor's buffer. see <https://github.com/achristmascarl/rainfrog/issues/83>
 - in addition to the experience being subpar if the terminal window is too small, if the terminal window is too large, rainfrog will crash due to the maximum area of ratatui buffers being `u16::MAX` (65,535). more details in